infracloudio/github-shared-workflows/.github/actions/conftest/README.md

 The value for matrix : dir should be the folder names inside your example directory for example {MySQL_db , Oracle_db , Postgres_db}

+values.tfvars is mandatory in every exmaple terraform code